Repeated-and-Offset QPSK for Low-PAPR DFT-s-OFDM in Satellite Communications: Abstract

 \section{Abstract}

-Motivated by the convergence of terrestrial cellular networks with satellite networks, we consider an adaptation of offset quadrature phase shift keying (OQPSK), used with single-carrier waveform in traditional satellite systems, to discrete Fourier transform spread (DFT-s-) orthogonal frequency-division multiplexed (OFDM) waveform employed in the uplink of terrestrial systems.
-We introduce a new order-one constellation modulation, termed \emph{repeated-and-offset QPSK (RO-QPSK)}, derive its basic properties, and compare it with $\pi/2$-BPSK with frequency-domain spectral shaping (FDSS), as supported in 5G.
-RO-QPSK naturally produces a Hann-window-shaped spectrum, resulting in a very low maximum peak-to-average power ratio (PAPR) on the order of 2 dB.
-Moreover, with single-tap equalization and symbol combining at the receiver, RO-QSPK can improve the signal-to-interference-plus-noise (SINR) compared to $\pi/2$-BPSK with FDSS, in narrowband and/or moderately frequency-selective channels, as encountered in satellite communications.
-A moderate FDSS can also be combined with RO-QSPK to further reduce the PAPR while providing similar performance.
-Of independent interest, general SINR expressions for DFT-s-OFDM are also provided.
+Motivated by the convergence of terrestrial cellular networks and satellite communications, this article considers an adaptation of offset quadrature phase shift keying (OQPSK), traditionally used with single-carrier waveforms in satellite systems, to discrete Fourier transform spread orthogonal frequency-division multiplexed (DFT-s-OFDM), as employed in the uplink of terrestrial systems.
+First, analytical signal-to-interference-plus-noise (SINR) expressions are derived for DFT-s-OFDM with frequency-domain spectral shaping (FDSS) carrying independently distributed $\pi/2$-BPSK or QAM symbols and received with single-tap equalization, as in 5G.
+Next, a correlation-induced spectral shaping technique, termed \emph{repeated-and-offset QPSK (RO-QPSK)}, is introduced, relying solely on bit-level processing prior to conventional QPSK modulation.
+Specifically, the input bits are Manchester encoded (repeated and flipped) with an offset between the in-phase and quadrature branches, resulting in order-one OQPSK-like modulation.
+The induced correlation between consecutive QPSK symbols produces a Hann-shaped transmit spectrum yielding a peak-to-average power ratio (PAPR) on the order of 2 dB without explicit FDSS.
+At the receiver, the repetition structure is exploited through post-DFT-despreading symbol combining, and the corresponding end-to-end SINR with this transmitter-receiver pair is derived in closed form.
+Theoretical analysis and simulation results show that RO-QPSK provides performance gains in narrowband and moderately frequency-selective channels, as encountered in satellite communications, while remaining on par with conventional 5G uplink schemes in other scenarios.
+The combination of RO-QPSK with FDSS is also investigated, enabling further PAPR reduction while maintaining comparable link-level performance.